Shape Derivatives of the Eigenvalues of the De Rham Complex for Lipschitz Deformations and Variable Coefficients: Part I: Conclusion and Outlook

-with eigenfields $u$, $E$, $H$, and $\tau^{0}_{\Phi}u$, $\tau^{1}_{\Phi}E$, $\tau^{1}_{\Phi}H$, respectively.
-Note that the eigenvalues $\lambda_{\ell,\Phi}$ are depending not only on $\Phi$ (shape of the domain) but also on the mixed boundary conditions imposed on $\gat$ and $\gan$ and on the coefficients $\eps$, $\mu$, and $\nu$, which we do not indicate explicitly in our notations. \emph{Assuming} that the single eigenfields are differentiable with respect to $\Phi$ we get formally the following results.
+respectively.
+Note that the eigenvalues $\lambda_{\ell,\Phi,k}$ are depending not only on $\Phi$ (shape of the domain) but also on the mixed boundary conditions imposed on $\gat$ and $\gan$ and on the coefficients $\eps$, $\mu$, and $\nu$, which we do not indicate explicitly in our notations, i.e.,

-\begin{rem} Let the eigenfields be differentiable with respect to $\Phi$.
-Moreover, let $\eps$, $\mu$, and $\nu$ be Lipschitz continuous.
-Then for normalised eigenfields, i.e.,